smcgdub/hacker-news-homework-project-none-react/README.md

 3.2 [HTML5](https://developer.mozilla.org/en-US/docs/Learn/HTML) - This is the markup language i used for this project.<br>
 3.3 [CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS) - I used CSS to help alter and adjust the presentation of the website to create a pleasant user experience.<br>
 3.4 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - JavaScript was used to do the mathematics to give the user the full breakdown<br>
-3.5 [Bootstrap](https://getbootstrap.com/) - Bootstrap is the most popular CSS Framework for developing responsive and mobile-first websites.
-Bootstrap 5 is the version i used for the development of this project.<br>
+3.5 [Bootstrap](https://getbootstrap.com/) - Bootstrap 5 is the version i used for the development of this project.<br>
-3.6 [Google fonts](https://fonts.google.com/) - Launched in 2010 Google Fonts is a library of 1,023 free licensed font families.<br>
+3.6 [Google fonts](https://fonts.google.com/) - I used the font Open Sans from Google Fonts for this project<br>
-3.7 [Balsamiq](https://balsamiq.com/)- Balsamiq Wireframes is a rapid low-fidelity UI wireframing tool that reproduces the experience of sketching on a notepad or whiteboard.<br>
+3.7 [Balsamiq](https://balsamiq.com/)- I used Balsamiq for the production of the wireframes<br>
-3.8 [favicon.io](https://favicon.io/) - Favicon.io is the free favicon generator i used for the project
+3.8 [favicon.io](https://favicon.io/) - Favicon.io is the free favicon generator i used for this project
 </details>

 <hr>